LESSONSeries : Key Signatures - C Major

 This content requires a Premium / Gold Access Plan or enrolled in the Study with Curt - On-line or Private Lesson Program.

-C Major is one of the most commonly used key signatures in music.
-Most transposing instruments playing in their home key are notated in C major; for example, a clarinet in B-flat sounding a B-flat major scale is notated as playing a C major scale.
+C Major is widely used in music and serves as the home key for many transposing instruments.
+For instance, a clarinet in B-flat, which sounds a B-flat major scale, is notated as playing a C major scale.

-The white keys of the piano correspond to the C major scale (however, some electronic keyboards are pitched in B-flat).
-Among brass instruments, the more common trumpet is the trumpet in C, and the contra-bass tuba is in C. A harp tuned to C major has all its pedals in the middle position.
+Among brass instruments, the trumpet in C is more commonly used, and the contra-bass tuba is in C. A harp tuned to C major will have all its pedals in the middle position.
+A diatonic harmonic in C will have the C major scale available.

 Key Signatures - C Major and A Minor…